ainsleys/derivadex-api-docs/source/includes/main.md

 int | c.epochId | Current epoch ID
 int_s | c.ordinal | Monotonically increasing numerical value representing when a transaction took place in a given epoch.
 This will necessarily increase by 1 in order of being processed, and will only be reset to 0 when a new epoch has begun. int_s | c.requestIndex | Sequenced identifier for the request initially made.
-This will be the same as the `requestIndex` you receive in a successful `command`. bytes32_s | c.stateRootHash | SMT's state root hash prior to the transaction being applied bytes32_s | c.batchId | Monotonically increasing numerical value representing when a batch of transactions took place in a given epoch.
-This is different from the transaction's ordinal value, which may actually be the same across transactions that are batched (e.g., multiple deposits in the same Ethereum block, or settlement transactions bunched together). bytes_s | c.signature | Enclave's signature of transaction data dict | c.event | Event data (structure and contents are different depending on the kind of event).
+This will be the same as the `requestIndex` you receive in a successful `command`. bytes32_s | c.stateRootHash | SMT"s state root hash prior to the transaction being applied bytes32_s | c.batchId | Monotonically increasing numerical value representing when a batch of transactions took place in a given epoch.
+This is different from the transaction"s ordinal value, which may actually be the same across transactions that are batched (e.g., multiple deposits in the same Ethereum block, or settlement transactions bunched together). bytes_s | c.signature | Enclave"s signature of transaction data dict | c.event | Event data (structure and contents are different depending on the kind of event).
 Examples for each transaction type are shown above in the [Transactions](#transactions) section.